<em>Paulownia</em>, imperial tree: planting, cultivation and care

 By sowing

-Paulownia, with its pioneering character, reproduces readily by sowing.
-Seeds need a period of cold to be able to germinate.
-Therefore, either sow seeds outdoors in autumn, or place them in a tray in the fridge (5°C) for a few weeks to sow them in spring afterwards.
-You can sow them one per pot or in rows outdoors then pot up the young seedlings later (keep the strongest specimens!) and only plant them permanently outdoors the following autumn.
+Paulownia, with its pioneering character, reproduces easily by sowing.
+Seeds need a period of cold to germinate.
+Therefore, either sow seeds outdoors in autumn, or place them in a seed tray in the refrigerator (5°C) for a few weeks before sowing in spring.
+You can sow them one per pot or in rows direct into the ground, then transplant the young seedlings into pots later (keep the sturdiest specimens!) and only plant them permanently in the ground the following autumn.

 Can’t find Paulownia seeds?
 We thought of you with Paulownia tomentosa seeds available to order online.